-Can’t I just buy a list or database with contacts?
+Can’t I just buy a press list or database with media contacts?

 Yes, you could do that.
 It might even be a very fast and efficient way to start building a network of contacts if you have the budget.
 However, what everyone should realize is that buying a database of contacts is not a shortcut to coverage.
 It gives you a list of journalists, often with additional information about that journalist (which isn’t necessarily up-to-date).

 In a recent interview with a few local PR professionals, we learned that even though there are vast differences in how PR people pitch, everyone we spoke to agreed on the following: contacts need to be relevant, and building a relationship helps.

 Another PR professional describes that each of the journalists on their A-list (so the list of outlets they really want to get featured in) are thoroughly researched, thoughtfully pitched, and are regularly contacted for a cup of coffee to discuss the industry.

 What I’m trying to say is that a media database is just a list of names and email addresses.
 For that list to become more than that, you need to understand the people behind the email addresses.
 There are no shortcuts for that; if you want to craft a relevant pitch, you need to find out what’s relevant to that contact.
 And while your purchased databases might give a bit of background for each journalist, our clients report that this data is often out of date.
 Journalists change interests, take on new gigs, and move to different outlets; it’s your job as a PR professional to find that all out.

 Build relationships with real human beings- not just names on a spreadsheet.
 We can help you with that.

 So, building a network of contacts consists of: